HughMungis/Trogdiary/README.md

 Also, GHOSTS!
 GHOSTS!
 The unholy see through glove of the underworld is back!
 They stole the damn pizza again!

+## 2021-02-23
+We are building the tower to God out of legos and now we may never fall but we have gotten the pieces stuck again.
+Someone forgot the brick puller...Steve.

 ## 2021-03-06
 We doomed the world and the cake was a lie.
 But at least we have Tacos.
 So there's that.